tkzic/pd-rtlsdr/README.md

 Plug in your rtlSDR radio.

-In folder max, run rtlsdr-fm1.maxpat
+In folder max/, run rtlsdr-fm1.maxpat

 Click on the green toggle in the upper left corner to start DSP